-The number of directors of the corporation is 12.
-This number includes up to 2 independent or specialist non-member directors.
+The board of directors may include up to two independent or specialist non-member directors.

 To change the number of directors, members need to pass a special resolution at a general meeting or AGM to change the rule book.
 Such a resolution needs to be in the notice calling that meeting.